You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

 Car Seat Laws In The Carolinas

-Understanding the specific car seat laws in your state is an important part of protecting your family.
-Here’s some guidelines for car seat and seat belt usage in North and South Carolina:
+Understanding the specific car seat laws in your state is an integral part of protecting your family.
+Here are some guidelines for car seat and seat belt usage in North and South Carolina:

 North Carolina Car Seat Laws

-Children who are younger than 8 and weigh less than 80 pounds must be secured in a car seat.
+Children who are younger than eight and weigh less than 80 pounds must be secured in a car seat.
 For ages 8 through 16, children must be secured in a car seat or with a seat belt.
-And if your vehicle features a passenger-side airbag and a rear seat, then your child must be placed in that rear seat (unless your car seat is specifically designed for use with air bags).
+And if your vehicle features a passenger-side airbag and a rear seat, then your child must be placed in that rear seat (unless your car seat is specifically designed for use with airbags).

 South Carolina Car Seat Laws

-Children who are 2 or younger must be secured in a rear-facing car seat until they have outgrown the manufacturer height and weight limits.
+Children who are two or younger must be secured in a rear-facing car seat until they have outgrown the manufacturer’s height and weight limits.
 If your child is between the ages of 4 and 8, you may use a forward-facing car seat.
-Once they outgrow a forward-facing car seat, then you are required to use a booster seat with lap and shoulder belts through age 8.
-Finally, children over the age of 8 (or those who are at least 57 inches tall) must be restrained using a seat belt.
+Once they outgrow a forward-facing car seat, then you must use a booster seat with lap and shoulder belts through age 8.
+Finally, children over the age of 8 (or at least 57 inches tall) must be restrained using a seat belt.